-Please feel free to contact your BBVA banker for any further IBOR transition queries in relation to BBVA products and services
+Please feel free to contact your relationship point of contact for any further IBOR Transition queries in relation to BBVA products and services.

 The content of this page has been prepared by Banco Bilbao Vizcaya Argentaria, S.A. (hereinafter, together with its subsidiaries and affiliates, "BBVA") for information purposes only and reflects a summary of BBVA's current understanding of the IBOR Transition.